cloudsigma/cloudsigma-docs/audit_logs.rst

 The pattern is the same when stopping a server:
     * an audit log with action **stop_send** is saved, representing the status of the request to stop a server.
-    * If that succeeded i.e. the request to stop a server is successfully send, you can expect a log with action **stop**, representing the status of the stop operation i.e. the server actually stopped.
+    * If that succeeded i.e. the request to stop a server is successfully sent, you can expect a log with action **stop**, representing the status of the stop operation i.e. the server stopped.

 .. note::